-The Sub-Fund will engage in securities lending to generate additional income through the fees received from lending securities.
-The additional income supports the Sub-Fund in its investment objective by increasing its overall performance.
+Although the Sub-Fund did not have recourse to securities lending in practice in the past, the Sub-Fund will now, depending on market demand, engage in securities lending with the aim to generate additional income through the fees received from lending securities.
+This additional income would support the Sub-Fund in its investment objective by increasing its overall performance.
+The expected and maximum level of AUM that can be transferred to counterparties by means of securities lending transactions is disclosed in Appendix I.